-LUMINAIRE LAMP CONTROLS Α Pole mounted, fully shielded or full cut-off area luminaire.
+LUMINAIRE LIGHT SOURCE CONTROLS Α Pole mounted, fully shielded or \2\ U0 /2/ area luminaire.
 LED, induction, or coated metal halide.
-Control with photocell, timeclock, or motion sensor (induction lamp and LED only).
+Control with photocell, timeclock, or motion sensor (induction light source and LED only).

 - Direct Glare: Pole mounted luminaires located around a court must be spaced to minimized direct glare when looking at the basket.
-Flat lensed and fully shielded or full cut-off luminaires also reduce luminaire brightness and direct glare. - Light Distribution on Task Plane (Uniformity): Luminaires should be spaced appropriately to provide a uniform distribution of light on the court.
-By locating luminaires around the court, the uniformity can be achieved while avoiding direct glare and still lighting the basket from multiple angles. - Target Horizontal Illuminance: For various classes of play and illuminance recommendations see IESNA Lighting Handbook, Figure 20-2 and IESNA RP-6-01, Sports and Recreational Area Lighting.
+Flat lensed and fully shielded or \2\ U0 /2/ luminaires also reduce luminaire brightness and direct glare. - Light Distribution on Task Plane (Uniformity): Luminaires should be spaced appropriately to provide a uniform distribution of light on the court.
+By locating luminaires around the court, the uniformity can be achieved while avoiding direct glare and still lighting the basket from multiple angles. - Target Horizontal Illuminance: For various classes of play and illuminance recommendations see IES Lighting Handbook, Figure 20-2 and IES RP-6-01, Sports and Recreational Area Lighting.

 No matter where poles are located along the boundary of the court, there is the chance of direct glare due to the variety of angles that players view the baskets.
 This can be minimized by not locating poles directly behind the basket.
 If poles flank the basket, there is less of a chance of looking into the luminaire when shooting.
 By locating luminaires around the court, the basket will be illuminated from multiple angles.
-Lighting templates with pole and luminaire data are readily available from sportslighting manufacturers.
+Lighting templates with pole and luminaire data are readily available from sports lighting manufacturers.